PinjunD/Statistical-ranking-with-dynamic-covariate/reproduction_codes/README.md

 ```

 ## 2. Repository:
-We summarize a list of execution files for plotting figured presented in simulation, tennis data and horce-racing data.
-To reproduce our numerical results, you just need to execute the following code in the correponding folder:
+We provide a list of executable files for plotting the figures presented in the simulation, tennis data, and horse racing data.
+To reproduce our numerical results, simply execute the following code in the corresponding directory:
 ```bash

 python "Figure1.py" # In Tennis